-The valuation of financial instruments has been classified into three levels, according to the quality and reliability of information used to determine fair values.
+All investments are held at fair value in accordance with the requirements of the Code and IFRS 13.
+The valuation basis of financial instruments has been classified into three levels, according to the quality and reliability of information used to determine fair values of each instrument, with the overall objective of maximising the use of market based information.
+There has been no change in the valuation techniques used during the year.

 Level 1 - these are financial instruments where fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities (quoted equities, quoted fixed securities, quoted index linked securities and unit trusts).
-Listed investments are shown at bid prices.
+Listed investments are shown at bid prices based on the market quotation of the relevant stock exchange.

 Level 2 - these are financial instruments where market prices are not available, for example, where an instrument is traded in a market that is not considered to be active or where valuation techniques are used to determine fair value and where these techniques use inputs that are significantly based on observable market data.
+This includes NAV based pricing for units held in unquoted pooled funds.